gamingryan235/235.gg/about.md

 ### Twitch

-- I often watch [vzezev](https://twitch.tv/vzezev)'s channel.
+- I am a moderator at [vzezev](https://twitch.tv/vzezev)'s channel.
 (Note that vzezev is a Korean streamer.)

 ### Gaming